neutralinojs/neutralinojs-cli/README.md

 ### Contributing to Neutralinojs

 We really appreciate your code contributions.
 Please read [this contribution guide](https://neutralino.js.org/docs/contributing/framework-developer-guide#contribution-guidelines) before sending a pull request.
-Thanks for your contributions.
+Thank you for your contributions.

 ### Contributors